HugCls/GHRM/README.md

 # GHRM

-2025-08-20: "Always look on the bright side of things.
-If you can't comprehend this, polish that which has become dull until it begins to shine." - Zen Proverb
+2025-08-21: "If you change the way you look at things, the things you look at change. " - Wayne Dyer